sabrinali18/iPhone_Sales_Prediction/README.md

-# Sales Prediction with Time Series Modeling and Sentiment Analysis
+# Sales Prediction with Time Series Modeling

 ### Objective
 The goal of this project is to predict the future sales of iPhones using sentiment analysis results generated from Reddit posts.